brucou/movie-search-app/NOTES.md

-- we will use innerHtml on the app element of the html
-- this creates and destroys dom elements, so there is no need to keep track of listeners
-- now fast this is, that is a good question... we will see
-- to optimize it is always possible to split the app element html into slow and fast part, and check for the slow part changes.
-If changes then redraw, if no changes, then leave as is.
-That requires anchors for the slow and fast parts

 # Learnt
 - CATCH ERRORS in promises and systematically LOG THEM
   - a lot of the time I spent with the issues below are due to error swallowing